juanluispaz/ts-sql-query/docs/supported-operations.md

 /**
- * Represents a local time without date (using a Date object) */ interface TimeValueSource extends ComparableValueSource<Date> {
+ * Represents a local time without date (using a Date object) */ interface LocalTimeValueSource extends ComparableValueSource<Date> {
     /** Gets the hours */
     getHours(): NumberValueSource
     /** Gets the minutes */